National Career Events #NAW2023 & #NCW2023

 - It provides an excellent opportunity to celebrate all things careers guidance, which aims to support young people leaving education and moving on to employment.

-- Throughout the week assemblies, form time and subject lessons use this as an opportunity to showcase careers and next steps.
+- Over two weeks assemblies, google classroom, newsletter and form time we used this as an opportunity to showcase careers and next steps.

 National Apprenticeship Week #NAW2022 - Students Resources